Words & Photography by Valerie Vago-Laurer

 Bake the Stollen for 45 to 50 minutes, or until the outside begins to harden, just as it starts to turn golden.
 Remove from the oven and immediately prepare the sugar crust.

 In a small saucepan, melt the butter over medium heat.
 With a food brush, cover the Stollen with a layer of melted butter.
 Using a small sieve, sprinkle generously with confectioners’ sugar.
 Repeat this process 3 or 4 times to form the crust.
 Let cool then store immediately.

-To store the Stollen, wrap in parchment paper then tightly seal with aluminum foil and keep in a cool dry place.
+To store the Stollen, wrap in parchment paper then tightly seal with aluminium foil and keep in a cool dry place.
 Never wrap the Stollen in plastic.
 A large tin box would be ideal.